 The Sistering Kitchen employment program offers peers a pathway to a career in the culinary arts and economic independence.
 In the kitchen program, Sistering peers work up to 15 hours a week, learn essential cooking skills, gain work experience in a fast-paced environment, and build up their resume for a career in the culinary industry.
 Currently, Sistering employs six kitchen peers.

 We are grateful for the ongoing support of our regular donors.
-Thank you, KFC, Red Lobster, Whole Foods, Daily Bread, and Second Harvest, for helping to expand food security!
+Thank you, KFC, Red Lobster, Whole Foods, Daily Bread, and Second Harvest, for your commitment to expand food security!

 Root Causes of Food Insecurity